The Housing Market Crash of 2007 and What Caused the Crash

 Timeline of Events for 2007

-February: Freddie Mac announced that they were no longer buying the most risky subprime.
+February: Freddie Mac announced that they were no longer buying the riskiest subprime.

 April: Subprime lender New Century Financial Corporation files for bankruptcy.